After a lifetime of hard work, SMART TD rail, bus and airline members look forward to a secure retirement.

 Filing for retirement benefits — and investigating Medicare health care options – should begin at least three months prior to your planned retirement date.

 Filing for benefits generally is accomplished by visiting a Railroad Retirement, Social Security or CalPERS field office, where you will be asked to provide various documents necessary for the processing of retirement benefits payable to you and your spouse.
-(See the article, “Begin your document search early” by clicking here.)
-Information on the location of field offices may be obtained by calling the toll-free telephone numbers listed on this page.
+Information on the location of field offices may be obtained by calling the toll-free telephone numbers listed here.

 During the pre-retirement interview, you may determine that there is an advantage to you or your spouse waiting a little longer to draw retirement benefits.
 Be sure to enquire about limitations on post-retirement earnings, and how such earnings may reduce Railroad Retirement, Social Security or CalPERS benefits.